JustenPhillips/justenphillips.github.io/bankrobber.md

 # BankRobber

-This was my first box I ever attempted on HTB and it was active rated at insanse difficulty.
-So I thought I would put my skills to the ultimate test and see what I was made of.
+This was my first active box on HTB I rooted, and it's rated as insanely difficult.
 Took me about a week of late night excursions in total isolation while I worked my day job 9 to 5 until I was able to pop her.
 I liked this box a lot because it consisted of vulnerabilites that I already knew how to find and exploit.
+Only one issue was the box required a bot to inpersonate a admin user and the response time for this was so horrible I almost gave up.

 ### Reconnaissance

-Well, so before any hack, you first must know what you are hacking.
-We know that this is a Windows box already from the description and can just as easily determine that with our next method.

-Since HTB provides a IP address of our target.
+Well, before any PT, you first must know what is the scope of the engagument.
+We know that this is a Windows host already from the description card.HTB provides the IP address of our target.
 We can now run nmap a good old faithful tool that is almost as old as the internet itself.
 We set it to initate a SYN stealth scan and probe common TCP ports to discover some services on this box.
 ![](decrypt.png)
 We see here that HTTP/s web services are available on this host at standard ports 80 and 443, a MYSQL database on 3306 as well as a open port on 445 standard SMB which is another way to determine the likelyness this is a Windows machine.